-Another major challenge the State faces is its long-term retiree health insurance obligation.
+Finally, long-term retiree health insurance obligations continue to present a challenge.
 This amount has come under heightened scrutiny in recent years because of the implementation of a new accounting rule promulgated by the Governmental Accounting Standards Board (GASB).
 GASB Statement No. 45 requires the State and other public employers to report their other post-employment benefit (OPEB) liabilities for current employees and retiree.
-As reported in the State's Basic Financial Statements for FY 2014, the unfunded actuarial accrued liability for FY 2014 is \$68.2 billion (\$54.3 billion for the State and \$13.9 billion for SUNY).
-The unfunded actuarial accrued liability for FY 2014 used an actuarial valuation of OPEB liabilities as of April 1, 2012 for the State and as of April 1, 2012 for SUNY.
+As reported in the State's Basic Financial Statements for FY 2015, the unfunded actuarial accrued liability for FY 2015 is \$77.4 billion (\$63.426 billion for the State and \$13.933 billion for SUNY).
+The unfunded actuarial accrued liability for FY 2015 used an actuarial valuation of OPEB liabilities as of April 1, 2014 for the State and as of April 1, 2012 for SUNY.
 These valuations were determined using the Frozen Entry Age actuarial cost method, and are amortized over an open period of 30 years using the level percentage of projected payroll amortization method.
 However, new GASB 45 accounting standards will require the State to use the Entry Age Normal actuarial cost method.
-The State is currently developing a new valuation for April 1, 2014 that will reflect this actuarial cost method change and other GASB 45 requirements.
+The State is currently developing a new valuation for April 1, 2016 that will reflect this actuarial cost method change and other GASB 45 requirements.